rudra-singh1/Memory-Puzzle-Game/README.md

 # Memory Puzzle Game

 The Memory Game, developed using Python and Pygame, is a tile-matching game showcasing interactive gameplay, specific data structures, algorithms, and notable features.
+Developed by Rudra Prakash Singh.

 ## Technical Aspects